-College of DuPage has partnered with several transfer institutions to provide opportunities for students to complete a bachelor's degree in the criminal justice field.
+College of DuPage has partnered with several transfer institutions to provide opportunities for students to complete a bachelor's degree in the geography field.
 Students should make an appointment with a faculty member, counselor or a program advisor to discuss these transfer opportunities.

 College of DuPage has partnered with a number of colleges and universities to create innovative transfer agreements for students to transfer seamlessly to earn a bachelor's degree.
 Many articulated agreements have a predetermined course plan and requirements.
 Students should work closely with the faculty or the Counseling and Advising office regularly to ensure proper courses are taken.